mongodb/docs/source/includes/fact-backup-collection-limit.rst

-.. admonition:: Collection Limit for Backups using WiredTiger.
+.. admonition:: Collection Limit for Backups using WiredTiger
    :class: important

    |mms| cannot backup deployments where the total number of